janFiOpelito/blockchain-developer-bootcamp-final-project/README.md

 Transmission by an Oracle to our smart contract: numero, price, score and all necessary data for a purchase  Data collection for Price estimation and data visualisation

-    Historic prices data, numero and score will be store on the server (CSV, JSON) For each new NFT on sale and each new sale:
+    Historic prices data, numero and score will be store on the node.js server For each new NFT on sale and each new sale:
       Collect price, numero and necessary data for a purchase on the Ethereum logs or by the OpensSea Standard API